adaptiverobotic/rpi_cluster/docs/_site/pages/rpi.md

 2. Connect the Raspberry Pi to the router via ethernet
 ![step 7](../assets/img/install/physical/physical_step_07.png)

-3. Connect the Micro USB to the Raspberry Pi, and a power source
+3. Connect the Micro USB to the Raspberry Pi, and a power source.
-![step 8](../assets/img/install/physical/physical_step_08.png)

 The Raspberry Pi should come on.
 We do not need to connect a keyboard or monitor to it because we have enabled SSH access and connected it to our network.
+![step 8](../assets/img/install/physical/physical_step_08.png)

 We repeat these steps for each physical server we would like to add to our network.

 [raspbian_download]: https://www.raspberrypi.org/downloads/raspbian/
 [etcher_download]: https://etcher.io/